Designing an effective Moodle Course

 - Watch the course map workshop recording (runtime 28:57).

-1. Use a consistent structure for each module
+1. Use a consistent structure for each course section

-- Name modules / topics / course sections with concise, descriptive names and include dates in the names, for example, “Module 1: Topic, Dates”
+- Name course sections with concise, descriptive names and include dates in the names, for example, “Unit 1: Topic (Dates)”

-- Use text and media areas to separate and preface / describe groups of items, and make sure these are consistent in each module.
+- Use Text and media areas to separate and preface / describe groups of items.
+Be consistent from section to section.

-See how the courses MB 351 (pictured below) and ELP 344 use the NC State Book resource to break up and organize content with an easy to navigate Table of Contents.
+Walls of text and visual can be overwhelming.
+Using subsections and moving content into a Moodle Page or NC State Book resource can help.
+For examples, MB 351 and ELP 344 use the NC State Book resource to break up and organize content with an easy to navigate Table of Contents.

 3. Make important information easy to find